Building a following for your art blog is something you will have to work on regularly.

-Art blogs are meant to share artwork and the personal story of an artist’s career which in turn builds a following of art collectors.
+Art blogs are meant to share artwork and the personal story of an artist’s career, which builds a following of art collectors.

-When an art blog is successful, it will build brand awareness, build trust, increase sales, and will connect you with important people involved in the art business.
+When an art blog is successful, it will build brand awareness, build trust, increase sales, and connect you with influential people involved in the art business.